 Blair G. Van Dyke and D. Kelly Ogden

-Blair G. Van Dyke teaches in the Church Educational System and is an instructor of ancient scripture at BYU.D.
-Kelly Ogden is a professor of ancient scripture at BYU.
+Blair G. Van Dyke teaches in the Church Educational System and was an instructor of ancient scripture at BYU when this was written.

 The writings of Amos through Malachi are frequently skirted as blocks of scripture to be quickly dealt with toward semester’s end after the “important” writers of the Old Testament have received more careful and thoughtful treatment.
 Such a course is lamentable because these prophets consistently prophesied in days of great wickedness among God’s people—when they indulged in priestcraft, sorcery, and idolatry and when they mistook outward symbols of covenants for heartfelt, sincere worship.
 In this regard, the parallels between their days and ours are striking.
 Following a brief introduction to the writings of these twelve prophets, this article will explore some of the major teachings within their historical and spiritual context.
 We anticipate that this will lead to a greater desire and a greater capacity to integrate into religious education the principles of the gospel contained in the writings of the twelve prophets.